carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

 `GCF_012593885.1_ASM1259388v1_genomic.fna` is now with `fna` extension which means is in a nucleotide `fasta` format.
-Let us move the file to the `agalactiae_515` directory and remove the extra content that we will not use again in this lesson.
+Let's move the file to the `agalactiae_515/` directory and remove the extra content that we will not use again in this lesson.

-## MD5SUMS file
+> ## MD5SUMS file
 > Apart from the fasta file that we wanted, a file called `MD5SUMS` was also downloaded.
-This file has a unique code that identifies the conent of the
+This file has a unique code that identifies the contents of the
 > files of interest, so you can use it to check the integrity of your downloaded copy.
 We will not cover that step in the lesson but you can check
 > this [article](https://www.geeksforgeeks.org/md5sum-linux-command/) to see how you can use it.
 {: .callout}